310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/kanata_1.md

             all the [paintings] in the [art museum] are in this [book].
             {% endbubble %}
             {% bubble Kanata smilesoft %}
-            in other words, i can [enjoy] the [art museum] even after i have returned home…♪
+            in other words, i can [enjoy] the [art museum] even after i return home…♪
 			{% endbubble %}
         </div>
     </div>